amirbrd/website/content/home/publications.md

 +++
 # A Recent Publications section created with the Pages widget.
-# This section displays recent blog posts from `content/research/`.
+# This section displays recent blog posts from `content/publications/`.

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
 headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 30  # Order that this section will appear.

-title = "Research"
+title = "Publications"
 subtitle = ""

 [content]